adielBm/math-archive/drafts/Assembler Project.md

 - It should be possible to have extra spaces in the assembly language input file.
 For example, if an instruction line has two operands separated by a comma, spaces and tabs are allowed before and after the comma, as well as before and after the operation name.
 Empty lines are also allowed.
 The assembler will ignore unnecessary spaces (i.e., skip over them).
 - The input (assembly code) may contain syntax errors.
 The assembler should detect and report all incorrect lines in the input.
 Processing of the input file should not stop after the first error is detected.
 Detailed messages should be printed to the screen whenever possible, so that it will be possible to understand what and where each error is.
 Of course, if the input file contains errors, there is no point in generating the output files (`ob`, `ext`, `ent`) for it.

+____

+# Strurctures used in the assembler

+### Label Table

+   - This table associates labels with numbers.
+Each label is mapped to a numerical value, typically representing a memory address or a constant value.
+   - It may have different sections for labels defined by directives like `.define`, `.data`, and instructions (`.code`).
+   - Operations:
+     - Insert: Add a new label and its associated number to the table.
+     - Find: Retrieve the number associated with a given label.
+     - Sort: Arrange the labels in a particular order, usually between passes.
+     - FreeAll: Clear the label table.

+### Machine Image Table

+- This table holds the machine code generated by the assembler.
+- It may store the binary representation of instructions, data values, and constants.
+- Typically implemented as a constant-size array to represent memory.
+- Operations:
+	- None explicitly mentioned, but likely involves inserting machine code instructions or data values at specific memory addresses.

+### Macro Table

+- This table is specifically used for managing macros and their expansions.
+- Implemented as a hash table for efficient lookup.
+- Operations:
+	- Insert: Add a new macro definition and its expansion to the table.
+	- Get: Retrieve the expansion of a specific macro.
+	- FreeAll: Clear the macro table.

+### Define Table

+- This table stores the definitions of constants using the `.define` directive.
+- Can be implemented as either a hash table or a dynamic array.
+- Operations:
+	- Insert: Add a new constant definition and its value to the table.
+	- Find: Retrieve the value associated with a specific constant.
+	- FreeAll: Clear the define table.